 If you see the following codes when you try to send your mail merge, instead of your template and the normal content of your email:

-To solve this issue, you just need to create a new draft directly in Gmail, otherwise it is indeed possible to end up with messy emails.
+To solve this issue, you need to create a new draft directly in Gmail.
+Otherwise, it is indeed possible to end up with messy emails.
 You can also add a disclaimer at the beginning of your email, to inform your recipients that they should open the online version of your email instead of using a local email client.

-I'm already using Gmail but still have the formatting issue
+I'm already using Gmail, but I still have the formatting issue

 We do our best to get your draft in Gmail and replace the placeholders by data from your spreadsheet without breaking anything.
 But in some specific cases, your draft might be hard to decode, or the re-encoding before sending the emails might fail.

-To help us investigate those kind of issues and be sure they will not happen anymore in the future, we need to inspect the raw content of your email.
+To help us investigate those kinds of issues and be sure they will not happen anymore in the future, we need to inspect the raw content of your email.

 To do, follow these steps: